mjknj18/Hawaii-Climate-Analysis/README.md

 #### Weather Station Analysis

-1. The most active weather station was Waihee (2272 observations), which was closely followed by Waikiki (2724 observations) and Kaneohe (2709 observations).
+1. The most active weather station was Waihee (2772 observations), closely followed by Waikiki (2724 observations) and Kaneohe (2709 observations).
-2. The maximum, minimum, and average temperatures for the most active weather station were 85, 54, and 71.7 degrees Fahrenheit respectively.
+2. The maximum, minimum, and average temperatures for the most active weather station (Waihee) were 85, 54, and 71.7 degrees Fahrenheit respectively.

 #### Temperature Analysis